hello-robot/stretch_ros2/stretch_moveit_config/rviz_demo.md

 ![edited_add_obj](https://user-images.githubusercontent.com/97639181/181606170-2aea3b25-6a95-4cfc-bbf3-064f8de50811.gif)

 9. Now return back to the Planning tab and define an end state such that the Box is in between the robot start and end states.
+Again, ensure that the robot has enough space around it.
 Plan and Execute!

 ![edited_avoid_obs](https://user-images.githubusercontent.com/97639181/181606192-e42128dc-e8a6-4fb2-b27f-869a99fc414d.gif)

-With a sophisticated and fully functional perception pipeline, the planning scene can represent Stretch’s surroundings accurately and allow Stretch to manipulate and navigate in a cluttered environmen
+With a fully functional perception pipeline, the planning scene can represent Stretch’s surroundings accurately and allow Stretch to manipulate and navigate in a cluttered environment

 10. Feel free to explore more sophisticated planners shipped along with MoveIt 2 in the Context tab.
 End!